 Wishlist works with all major email list providers.
 And, under "Other Integrations", it has a lot more options:

-There are built-in integrations to iDevAffiliate, LearnDash, WP Courseware, EasyWebinar, etc. It also works with Zapier, giving you access to hundreds of app integrations.
+There are built-in integrations to iDevAffiliate, LearnDash (see review), WP Courseware, EasyWebinar, etc. It also works with Zapier, giving you access to hundreds of app integrations.

 Once again, Wishlist is WAY more developed in terms of integrations than MemberMouse.

 Now, don't get me wrong, you can get MemberMouse to work with numerous options.
 I certainly have no issues with this in my business.
 But, there is a simplicity and elegance to having all these integrations right there inside of WordPress when you're using Wishlist Member.

 For sake of comparison, MemberMouse integrates with only 5 email providers.
 That's right... five.
 Again, there are always ways.
 I work with Drip and MemberMouse doesn't list that as an available integration.
 But, it works fine.
 I think Drip made that work, through, via the MemberMouse API.
 Certainly, MemberMouse doesn't make it clear.
 Their interface is stuck 5 years ago.

 Aside from integrations, as I click around the interface of Wishlist Member, I also appreciate how much more streamlined it is than MemberMouse.
 MemberMouse currently has a sluggish interface.
 Clicking on anything has this annoying orange progress bar pop up.
 It slows things down - stupidly.

 Wishlist just feels faster.
 It is easy to make your way around.

 Payments & Managing Products/Subscriptions